PascalCTF/PaoloBot/README.md

   * Use CTFtime's rating formula to compute points for a CTF
   * Shows how this would affect your team's total points

-**NOTE:** Since CTFtime moved behind CloudFlare, `/ctftime top` has not been working as it was scraping the site for the information.
-The two other commands can use the CTFtime API and still work as intended.

 ## Installation

 First, create a bot on [https://discord.com/developers/applications](https://discord.com/developers/applications).